mikemorris12/UTCDW_Guidebook/Chapter4/section4.1_bias_correction_methods.md

 \end{align*}
 $$

 A comparison between each of the three quantile mapping-based methods is shown in the following figure.
-While the difference between QDM and DQM is only marginal for this case, [Cannon et. al. (2015)](https://doi.org/10.1175/JCLI-D-14-00754.1) demonstrates that QDM suffers from fewer artefacts relating to changes in extreme values than DQM, and especially fewer than EQM.
+While the difference between QDM and DQM is only marginal for this case, [Cannon et al. (2015)](https://doi.org/10.1175/JCLI-D-14-00754.1) demonstrates that QDM suffers from fewer artefacts relating to changes in extreme values than DQM, and especially fewer than EQM.
 For this reason, QDM is the preferred bias-correction method to be employed as a part of the UTCDW.

 ![](./figures/pdfs_and_cdfs_qdm_temp.png)